What is Nmap?

 This returns a list of names relating to the IPs scanned, which can be incredibly useful for identifying what certain IP addresses are actually for (providing they have a related name!).

 Another one of Nmap’s useful functions is OS detection.
 To detect the operating system of a device, Nmap sends TCP and UDP packets to a port and analyzes its response.
-Nmap then runs a variety of tests from TCP ISN sampling to IP ID sampling and compares it to its internal database of 2,600 operating systems.
+Nmap then runs various tests from TCP ISN sampling to IP ID sampling and compares it to its internal database of 2,600 operating systems.
 If it finds a match or fingerprint, it provides a summary consisting of the provider’s name, operating system, and version.

 To detect the operating system of a host, enter the following command: